 Finally, you want to end the letter by restating your interest in the job.
-Again, you want the hiring manager to know for certain they aren’t wasting their time by negotiating with you and if you can come to an agreement over salary, you will take the job.
+Again, you want the hiring manager to be certain they aren’t wasting their time by negotiating with you, and if you can come to an agreement over salary, you will take the job.

 Let’s look at this written out in a sample salary negotiation letter.
 Feel free to copy this letter and replace the parts to fit your situation.
 This also works as a sample salary negotiation email as well.

 I understand you have carefully considered how much you believe the job is worth.
-As we discussed in our interview, I believe I can do this job MORE EFFECTIVELY/MORE EFFICIENTLY/MORE PROFITABLY/ETC. by DOING/OFFERING LIST OF REASONS.
+As we discussed in our interview, I believe I can do this job more effectively/ efficiently/ profitably/etc. by doing/offering ENLIST REASONS

-Because of this, I believe my contribution to this job would be worth ENTER DESIRED SALARY AMOUNT.
+Because of this, I believe my contribution to this job would be worth DESIRED SALARY AMOUNT.

 Please let me know if you are open to discussing this in greater detail, either in person or over the phone.

-There is your sample salary negotiation letter.
-You can also use this as a sample salary negotiation counter offer letter since you are countering what they originally offered you.
+You can also use this as a salary negotiation counteroffer letter since you are countering what they originally offered you.